sydalwedaie/fm-rock-paper-scissors/README.md

 - `e.target.dataset.choice`
 - `classList.contains`
 - Once JS adds a piece of DOM, that peace can't be removed by a simple `if` statement!
 You should explicitely remove it.
+- Using `dialog` for modals.
+- The `closest()` method to divert click events to the target you want.